 Insurance can be tricky even for the most intelligent consumers!
 With the exception of University of Utah HMHI plans, we no longer accept insurance.
 Unless you have U of U HMHI (in which case, stop here this page doesn’t apply to you) you might be submitting a super-bill to your insurance plan and need some help navigating the system.
 Here are some new vocabulary words to help you sound like an insurance consuming genius in no time!

 Out of Network Deductible: This is the amount you have to pay out of pocket, directly to your provider before your insurance begins reimbursing you for services you’ve paid for.
 How does your insurance know what you pay?
 You sly genius, you’re already picking up on it.
 It’s because you’ve submitted your super-bill proving that you’ve paid your bills and are adulting at the highest of levels.
-Once you’ve met your deductible your insurance will kick in and start reimbursing you (at a rate of their choosing) for your services.
+Once you’ve met your out of network deductible your insurance will kick in and start reimbursing you (at a rate of their choosing) for your services.
 You’ll still pay us up front, submit your own bills and be responsible for doing the tango with your insurance company.

 Health Savings Account (HSA): This is a debit card that can only be used to cover health costs.
 We don’t make the rules and all agree that shopping is a form of therapy too, but your HSA card won’t work at your favorite store.
 All of the money you put in your HSA account is tax free and a great way to pay for therapy and save a little cash on taxes, who doesn’t like that deal?!